 How do I start?

-Come and visit our facility or call us at (650) 567-9772 to arrange an appointment for 2 free introductory classes.
+Come and visit our facility or call us at (408) 730-2534 to arrange an appointment for a free introductory classes.
 When you arrive, fill out the registration form.
 That’s it!
-Welcome to the Academy!
+Welcome to our Academy and try our program!

-If you enjoy your first two free introductory courses, we will be happy to enroll you in the courses of your choice and discuss payment options.
+If you enjoy your first free introductory course and have been evaluated, we will be happy to enroll you in the courses of your choice and discuss payment options.

 Gift certificates are available.